 Everyone is encouraged to frequently wash their hands with soap and warm water throughout the day, especially after they have been in a public place, used a shared object, or coughed or sneezed.
 When soap and warm water is not readily available, an approved hand sanitizer containing at least 60% alcohol should be used.
 The CDC recommends hand washing with soap and warm water whenever possible as the best means of hand sanitization.

-N95 Respirators: The availability of N95 respirators is very limited.
-N95 respirators are typically reserved for health care workers and first responders (University Police); however, employees may submit a request for N95 respirators and must complete the required training.
+N95 Respirators: The availability of N95 respirators is limited.
+N95 respirators are typically reserved for health care workers and first responders (University Police); however, employees may submit a request for N95 respirators and must review the mandatory N95 information and complete the required training.

-Departments must be considerate of the supply limitation and should submit a Resource Request form to order supplies for their immediate needs only.
+Departments and employees must be considerate of the supply limitation and should submit a Resource Request form to order supplies for their immediate needs only.
 We cannot accommodate stockpiling of supplies for future use.

 Need additional supplies?
 Supplies can be replenished when available through an additional Resource Request form submission.
 Excessive requests will require a follow-up by SH&S staff members.

-An Appointment and Resource Request form must be filled out for each item being requested.
-For instance, if you are requesting 10 face coverings and two bottles of hand sanitizer, you must submit two separate forms.
+An Appointment and Resource Request form must be filled out for each item being requested by the employee.
+For instance, if you are requesting one box of 50 face coverings and two bottles of hand sanitizer, you must submit two separate forms.

 Requestors will receive a confirmation email when their order is ready for pick-up.
-Supplies can be picked up by appointment Monday through Friday 9 a.m.-5 p.m.
-Fulfilled orders will be available at the front desk of Craven 4700 with the requester's name.
-Please allow two to three business days for orders to be fulfilled after the request form is submitted.
+Supplies can be picked up by appointment Monday through Friday 8 a.m.-5 p.m.
+Fulfilled orders will be available at the front desk of Craven 4700 with the requestor's name.
+Please allow one business day for orders to be fulfilled after the request form is submitted.
 The requester will be notified if the order will be delayed or if their full request cannot be fulfilled due to supply shortages.